-If sound quality is paramount, FLAC and WAV are the best.
-These audio formats are not compressed, so it's as full quality sound as possible.
-The problem is, FLAC files are about 5 times bigger than MP3 or M4A files.
-No one I know uses these formats in portable audio players, because it would take too much space.
+If the sound quality is the most important for you, FLAC and ALAC are the best.
+These audio formats use lossless compression, so they are ideal for storing home audio collections in their original quality.
+The problem is that the FLAC files are about 5 times larger than MP3 or AAC files.
+No one I know of uses these formats in portable audio players, because it takes too much space.

 Run the downloaded file audioconverter.exe to start installation, which is fast and requires no knowledge.
 After installation, double click on the new icon, you will see the user interface below.